 One of the most popular festival is Iwaji (new yam festival).
 They usually hold it during the harvesting seasons of yam.

 - Odo, and hosts of others.

-Igbos are known to celebrate burial and marriages graciously.
+Igbos celebrate burial and marriages graciously.
 Especially burials of aged dead or dignitaries.

-In typical sense, the weddings are conducted, the man seek the young woman’s consent.
-After which, upon the agreement of the lady, he is introduced to her family.
+In typical sense, before conducting weddings, the man seeks the young woman’s consent.
+After , upon the agreement of the lady, she introduces him to her family.

-Polygamy was widely practiced in the past; but in recent times most Igbo families practice monogamy.
+The Igbo people practiced Polygamy widely in the past; but in recent times most Igbo families practice monogamy.
 Major reason for this is the predominant christian religion, which forbids 2 wives.

 - Names of God in different Nigerian languages

 - List of all Nigeria’s Presidents & Heads of State From 1960 Till Date

 Article was inspected and verified on Wikipedia to ensure coherence.